SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 **NOTE**: Available Connection types are also related to the active Diagram type.
 Users can create user-defined connectors but it is generally not recommended because user-defined connectors are not considered when running process flow consistency checks.

-### Structured Object Naming via **Vocabulary**
+### **Vocabulary** Structured Object Naming

-In addition to naming objects via double-click and right mouse click, SemTalk includes a structured naming option.
+In addition to naming objects via double-click and right mouse click, SemTalk Online includes a the structured naming option **Vocabulary**.

 Most process work-steps have names that consist of a verb and a noun.
-For example, the process step 'Send Invoice' is the verb 'Send' and the noun 'Invoice'.
+For example, 'Send Invoice' contains the verb 'Send' and the noun 'Invoice'.

+In SemTalk Online nouns are the **Object** and verbs are the **Method**.
+This allows all users to use **Picklists** of **Objects** and **Methods** to keep the naming process consistent in all of n organization's modeling projects that share a common **Repository**.

-When adding new Object names to process flow objects, instead of simply adding a name, use the **Vocabulary** option to select the Object (noun) and Method (verb) from **Picklists**.
-If Objects and Methods are not in the shown picklist, they can be added to the current model or, if the user is a model Administrator, they can be uploaded into the central **Repository**.
+If **Objects** and **Methods** are not in the shown **Picklist**, they can be added to the current model or, if the user is a model Administrator, they can be uploaded into the central **Repository**.

-Keeping organizational modeling information consistent via shared, centrallized **Repositories**, is especially important when there are multiple modeling projects and/ or multiple people modeling or when models are used for training.
+Keeping organizational modeling information consistent via shared, centrallized **Repositories**, is especially important when there are multiple modeling projects, multiple people modeling or when a models is used for training purposes.

 ![alt text](images/Vocabulary.png)

 ## Business Process Diagrams

-**Business Process Diagrams** are where Process flows are described.
-Process flows are created within **Swimlanes** and **Swimlane Pools** but or they can be show indepedently without Swimlanes.
+**Business Process Diagrams** are the **Diagrams** where process flows are described. **BPMN** process flows are created within **Swimlanes** and **Swimlane Pools** but process flows can also be show indepedently without Swimlanes.

-**NOTE**: When working with **Swimlanes** and **Swimlane Pools** it is recommended to first create and position all Swimlanes/ Swimlane Pools before placing other Objects onto your Diagram because future editing is more complicated due to the container behavior of Swimlanes and Swimlane pools.
+**NOTE**: When working with **Swimlanes** and **Swimlane Pools** it is recommended to first create and position all Swimlanes/ Swimlane Pools before placing other **Objects** onto your Diagram because future editing is more complicated due to the container behavior of Swimlanes and Swimlane pools.

 Additional Information about swimlanes can be found here: